 In addition, we know of no deed restrictions, private or public, that further limit the subject property's use.
 The research required to determine whether or not such restrictions exist, however, is beyond the scope of this appraisal assignment.
 Deed restrictions are a legal matter and only a title examination by an attorney or a title company can usually uncover such restrictive covenants.
 Thus, we recommend a title search to determine if any such restrictions do exist.
-I have requested a zoning map and code from the city.
-Those documents were not provided.
-I received only an email from the city clerk regarding the zoning districts of the two systems.
+I have received only an email from the city clerk regarding the zoning districts of the two systems.